Detailed schedule and resources

 Class 7

-Today we cover topics from the assigned textbook reading, including floor division and modulus, boolean expressions, relational operators (==
+Today we cover topics from the assigned textbook reading, including floor division and modulus, boolean expressions, relational operators (==, !=, >, >= etc.), logical operators (and, or, not), conditional execution (if, else).

 Example Python code (but try to do the warmup exercise yourself before looking at this): convert_miles.py, boolean_demos.py